Best Surf Camps for Kids in Hawaii: Where Beginners Learn to Surf

 Hawaiian Surfing Academy (Waikiki)

 Family-run, semi-private (two students per instructor), and the spot most Hawaii moms I know recommend first.
-They run their lessons at Canoes and use a combo of soft-top longboards that are forgiving for first-timers.
-Two-hour beginner lessons are around $130 per person, with discounts for siblings.
+They run lessons at Canoes on soft-top longboards that are forgiving for first-timers.
+Two-hour beginner lessons are around $130 per person, with sibling discounts.

 Sparky's Surf School (Waikiki)

 Another solid Waikiki standby, very kid-friendly.
-They limit groups to four students and provide rashguards in the lesson fee.
+Groups capped at four and rashguards included in the lesson fee.
 I particularly liked that the instructors stayed in the water with the kids rather than coaching from the beach.

 Sunset Suzy's (North Shore)

-If you are staying on the North Shore in summer (when waves are smaller), Sunset Suzy is a legend.
+If you're staying on the North Shore in summer (when waves are smaller), Sunset Suzy is a legend.
 Suzy herself runs the school and has been teaching kids in Hawaii for over 25 years.
-The North Shore is generally too big for beginners in winter (October through March, ish), so check the season before you book.
+The North Shore is generally too big for beginners October through March, so check the season before you book.
+And I'm not even kidding - taking a beginner kid out at Pipe in winter is dangerous, full stop.

 Jamie O'Brien Surf Experience (North Shore)

 JOB's school is more of a half-day adventure than a quick lesson.
-Pricier (around $300 to $400 per person) but includes equipment, photos, instruction, and a pretty fun branded vibe for surf-obsessed kids who already follow him on YouTube.
+Pricier (around $300 to $400 per person), but includes equipment, photos, instruction, and a fun branded vibe for surf-obsessed kids who already follow him on YouTube.

 Top Surf Schools on Maui